 Meanwhile, Ghevont spent a week with Lah, praying for inspiration.
 He learned a new spell that protects from the undead.

 Sometime during this week, Azrak realized he was missing his precious ring, Sheebalb’s Blessing.
-When Ghevont returned to homestead, he used his mirror to locate it.
+When Ghevont returned to the homestead, he used his mirror to locate it.
 They watched a burly gnoll standing among dwarf corpses.
 The monster reached down to rip a finger from the dwarf’s hand and remove the ring.
 The gnoll grinned with pleasure as the placed the ring on his finger.
 With little deliberation, Azrak stuffed his pack with provisions and headed south to find the gnoll.

 So it was the four who set off for Tosasth once again: Aderian, Ghevont, Ferris and Tienarth.
 Tienarth marked the 23rd day of Cricket as they walked the ancient road, crossed the bridge where they drowned the vampire stone and then turned north towards the city.
 Presently, they were at the Morwenys Estate again where they entered through the front doors.